Wpawlina/AGH_Numerical_Methods/README.md

-AGH UST Course of Date Structures and Algorithms
+AGH UST Course of Numerical Methods
 ===============================================
-This repository contains the materials for the course of Numerical methods at the AGH University of Science and Technology, algorithms learned in this course and exercises solved during the course.
+This repository contains the materials for the course of Numerical Methods at the AGH University of Science and Technology, algorithms learned in this course and exercises solved during the course.